Don't Install If You're Worried About Problems

 If you're having an excellent experience on iOS 11, iOS 12.0, iOS 12.0.1, iOS 12.1, iOS 12.1.1, iOS 12.1.2, iOS 12.1.3, iOS 12.1.4, iOS 12.2, iOS 12.3, iOS 12.3.1, iOS 12.3.2, iOS 12.4, iOS 12.4.1, iOS 12.4.2, iOS 12.4.3, iOS 12.4.4, iOS 12.4.5, iOS 12.4.6, or iOS 12.4.7 and you're not interested in iOS 12.4.8's changes and/or you're nervous about it potentially damaging your device's performance, you might want to hold out for a bit.

-The iOS 12.4.4 update brings important security patches, but the update's also brought its own set of issues to iPhone, iPad, and iPod touch.
+The iOS 12.4.8 update brings under-the-hood improvements, but the update's also brought its own set of issues to iPhone, iPad, and iPod touch.